dcarpintero/pangolin-guard/README.md

 # Fine-Tuning ModernBERT: Exploring a Lightweight Approach to Prompt Guardrails

-*Decoder-only* and *encoder-decoder* Large Language Models (LLMs) have become the standard choice for Generative AI applications.
+*Decoder-only* and *encoder-decoder* models have become the standard choice for Generative AI applications.
 However, *encoder-only* models remain essential in AI pipelines due to their attractive balance between performance and inference requirements in non-generative tasks such as classification, named entity recognition, and semantic similarity, where generation of new text is not the primary goal.

 In this article, we explore [ModernBERT](https://arxiv.org/abs/2412.13663) [1], a significant advancement in *encoder-only* models.
-We first outline the key architectural improvements underpinning this model, and then demonstrate how to fine-tune  [ModerBERT-base](https://huggingface.co/answerdotai/ModernBERT-base) version for implementing a lightweight classifier that discriminates malicious prompts.
-This might provide a baseline approach for adding custom, cheap safety checks to AI pipelines without trading off significant latency.
+We first outline the key architectural improvements underpinning this model, and then demonstrate how to fine-tune the  [ModerBERT-base](https://huggingface.co/answerdotai/ModernBERT-base) version for implementing a lightweight classifier that discriminates malicious prompts.
+This provides a baseline approach for adding custom, cheap safety checks to AI pipelines without trading off significant latency.

 #### Table of Contents